Promises and Secrets

 Sheol is a current destination for all the dead, and future for the wicked

-So, the Hebrew and the NIV, my second favorite, say the same.
+So, the Hebrew and the NIV version, my second favorite, say the same.
 The bottom line here is that the wicked "shall be" (future) sent, whether turned or returned, to Sheol, the realm of the dead.
-The two terms "turned" and "returned" could be applied in the sense that the wicked who have died will be "returning" to Sheol, and those wicked who are alive at the Lord's return will be "turned" toward Sheol for the first time.
+The two terms "turned" and "returned" could be applied in the sense that the wicked who have died will be "returning" to Sheol after standing before the Lord at the final judgment, and those wicked who are alive at the Lord's return will be "turned" toward Sheol for the first time.

 Currently, the dead are awaiting the separation of the sheep and the goats in Matthew 25:31-46